- What is it?

 A Combination of Therapies Works Best

 Pain relief may not happen quickly.
 It may take several weeks for you to notice an improvement in the pain.
 Complementing drug therapy with physical therapy, biofeedback, sex therapy and psychological counseling may further improve pain control.
-Modifications to your diet may also be helpful for a small number of women.
 There is no single effective treatment for women with vulvodynia.
 Ask questions if you don't understand the recommended treatment plan.